chiiyokii/AI_Project/README.md

 ## **IV.
 Pipeline using RandomForestRegressor**

-As a reference to other existing machine learning algorithms, we decided to use pipelines from the SKLearn library.
-While this approach is less sophisticated compared to our previous model, we anticipate a higher error rate.
+As a reference to RandomForest machine learning, we decided to use pipelines from the SKLearn library.
+The pipeline act as the assembly line for our ML model, which will be working on **RandomForest Regressor**.
+As this approach is less sophisticated compared to our previous model, we anticipate a higher error rate.
 To evaluate its accuracy, we will use different error indicators like the **Mean Squared Error (MSE)** as our performance metrics.

 These are the libraries used during this whole process :